PINTO0309/MobileNet-SSD-RealSense/README.md

 **【Jan 04, 2019】 Tune performance four times.
 MultiStickSSDwithRealSense_OpenVINO_NCS2.py.
 Core i7 -> NCS2 x1, 48 FPS**
 <br><br>
 Measure the distance to the object with RealSense D435 while performing object detection by MobileNet-SSD(MobileNetSSD) with RaspberryPi 3 boosted with Intel Movidius Neural Compute Stick.<br>
-"USB Camera mode" can not measure the distance, but it operates at high speed.<br>
+"USB Camera mode / PiCamera mode" can not measure the distance, but it operates at high speed.<br>
 And, This is support for MultiGraph and FaceDetection, MultiProcessing, Background transparentation.<br>
 And, This is support for simple clustering function.
 (To prevent thermal runaway)<br><br>
 **【Japanese Article1】